-New Footprints a New Future, Inc. was established from my compassion for children that are affected by the incarceration of a parent.
-They face increase risk of psychological and behavioral problems.
-Research have shown that children of incarcerated parents are likely to enter the criminal justice system.
+New Footprints a New Future, Inc. was established from my compassion for children affected by the incarceration of a parent.
+They face an increased risk of psychological and behavioral problems.
+Research has shown that children of incarcerated parents are likely to enter the criminal justice system.
 Therefore, to curtail this cycle, I am compelled to educate, empower and ensure that the footprints of the next generations are equipped to follow the path of success.

-Interestingly, upon graduating from high school I desired to become a lawyer.
-Instead of pursuing my dreams, I took an easier way out and completed classes as a paralegal at a private college.
+Interestingly, I desired to become a lawyer upon graduating from high school.
+Instead of pursuing my dreams, I took a more accessible way out and completed classes as a paralegal at a private college.
 Unfortunately, the college closed, and I never continued my ambition in the legal field.
-Eventually, I obtained an Associates in Arts at Miami Dade Community College, a Bachelor's in Social Work at Florida International University and a Masters in Special Education at Florida Memorial University.
+Eventually, I obtained an Associate in Arts at Miami Dade Community College, a Bachelor's in Social Work at Florida International University, and a Master's in Special Education at Florida Memorial University.
 I am currently pursuing a Doctoral degree in education focusing on organizational leadership at Nova Southeastern University.

-As years passed, the effects of an incarcerated parent hit home again when my youngest nephew's father was sentenced in the Florida prison system.
-For thirteen years their relationship has been through phone calls, mail, and contact visitations in prison.
+As years passed, the effects of an incarcerated parent hit home again when my youngest nephew's father was sentenced to the Florida prison system.
+Their relationship has been off and on through phone calls, mail, and contact visitations in prison for sixteen years.
 Due to the incarceration, my nephew struggles with anti-social behaviors.
-He requires services and a support system to achieve his educational, behavioral, and social emotional goals.
+He requires services and a support system to achieve his educational, behavioral, and social-emotional goals.

 Currently, I am an education supervisor with the Department of Corrections.
 Before this commitment, I was an educator for 17 years with Miami Dade County Public Schools.
-I have taught elementary and middle school students for over 15 years.
-I have also engaged in community service with various faith-based organizations for countless years.
-As I reflect on my contributions, I have learned HUMILITY and GRACE.
-It is with humility and grace that New Footprints a New Future, Inc. will change the direction of our next generation.
+I have also engaged in community service with various faith-based organizations for numerous years.
+As I reflect on my contributions, I have learned that HUMILITY and GRACE are essential to changing lives.
+With humility and grace, New Footprints a New Future, Inc. will change the direction of our next generation.

-I pray that you will consider volunteering and/or making a donation.
+I pray that you will consider volunteering or making a donation.
 Your kind generosity is appreciated.
 Thank you in advance for your support.